-Garages and permanent outbuildings
+Garages and perma nent outbuildings

 Repair category 2

-Notes The garage has rotten external joinery timbers, broken and slipped slates, defective rainwater goods, signs of damp penetration, cracking to walls and evidence of woodworm infestation.
+Notes The store has defects such as damp penetration, cracking to walls, woodworm infestation and an unsatisfactory electrical system.

-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The oil storage tank might not comply with current regulations.
+Outside areas and boundaries

+Repair category 1

+Notes Boundary walls and fences should be regularly checked and maintained as necessary.